anonknowsit/ado-pipeline-viewer/README.md

 1. Install [Visual Studio Code](https://code.visualstudio.com/).
 2. Open the Extensions view by clicking on the Extensions icon in the Sidebar or pressing `Ctrl+Shift+X`.
-3. Search for "Azure DevOps - Pipeline Viewer" and click Install.
+3. Search for "Azure DevOps - Pipeline Logs Viewer" and click Install.

 ## Usage